Islandora-Devops/islandora-starter-site/README.md

 If you would like to contribute code to the project, you need to be covered by an Islandora Foundation [Contributor License Agreement](https://github.com/Islandora/islandora-community/wiki/Onboarding-Checklist#contributor-license-agreements) or [Corporate Contributor License Agreement](https://github.com/Islandora/islandora-community/wiki/Onboarding-Checklist#contributor-license-agreements).
 Please see the [Contributor License Agreements](https://github.com/Islandora/islandora-community/wiki/Contributor-License-Agreements) page on the islandora-community wiki for more information.

 We recommend using the [islandora-playbook](https://github.com/Islandora-Devops/islandora-playbook) to get started.

+### General starter site development process

+For development of this starter site proper, we anticipate something of a particular flow being employed, to avoid having other features and modules creep into the base configurations.
+The expected flow should go something like:

+1. Provisioning an environment making use of the starter site
+2. Importing the config of the starter site
+    1. This should overwrite any configuration made by the provisioning process, including disabling any modules that should not be generally enabled, and installing those that _should_ be.
+    2. This might be done with a command in the starter site directory such as:

+    ```bash
+    composer exec -- drush config:import sync
+    ```

+3. Perform the desired changes, such as:
+    * Using `composer` to manage dependencies
+        * If updating any Drupal extensions, this should be followed by running Drupal's update process, in case there are update hooks to run which might update configuration.
+    * Performing configuration on the site
+4. Export the site's config, to capture any changed configuration:

+    ```bash
+    composer exec -- drush config:export sync
+    ```

+5. Copying the `config/sync` directory (with its contents) and `composer.json` and `compooser.lock` files into a clone of the starter site git repository, committing them, pushing to a fork and making a pull request.

 ## License